open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

 observability signals.
 The [SDK](../sdk/) is the built-in reference implementation of the API, [configured](../configuration/) to process and export telemetry.
-This page is a conceptual overview of the API, including descriptions, links to relevant Javadocs, artifact coordinates, sample API usage.
+This page is a conceptual overview of the API, including descriptions, links to relevant Javadocs, artifact coordinates, and sample API usage.

 The API consists of the following top-level components: